Ryan-Raiz/avanti/src/read/4-Chapter/README.md

 - It just looks as you were wating for some guests.
 - No, I was only waiting for you.
 Wanna drink?
 - Sure, scotch would be good!
-- I have a Glenmorangie and a Caol Ila.
+- We have `Glenmorangie` and `Caol Ila`.
-- Caol Ila, please.
+- `Caol Ila`, please.

-Serge went into his open kitchen and grabbed a bottle of Caol Ila and two glasses.
+Serge went into his open kitchen and grabbed a bottle of `Caol Ila` and two glasses.
 He poured whiskey in the glasses and gave one glass to Arthur.

 - So, how can I help you?